Fit woman with fatigue and tired and resting in the squat rack

 About Danny James

-Danny James is a Strength and Conditioning Coach and Personal Trainer in Sydney, Australia with over 15 years of experience supporting national champions and international representatives to reach higher levels of performance and well-being in multiple sports.
-He lives with his beautiful wife and twins.
+Danny James is a Strength and Conditioning Coach and Personal Trainer in Sydney, Australia with over 15 years of experience supporting national champions and international representatives to reach higher levels of health and performance in multiple sports.
+He lives in Sydney with his beautiful wife and twins.
 Sign up for Danny's free newsletter and receive tips, insights, and exclusive email-only content.

 5 Comments